Nerodia erythrogaster neglecta: Listing

 The copperbelly water snake was added to the U.S. List of Endangered and Threatened Wildlife and Plants on February 28, 1997.
 The population that was listed as threatened occurs in southern Michigan, northeastern Indiana, and northwestern Ohio.
 The population that occurs in southern Illinois, southern Indiana, and western Kentucky was not listed but has been protected by conservation agreements with coal companies and other developers.

 Recovery plan

 In September 2007, the U.S. Fish and Wildlife Service completed a draft recovery plan that describes and prioritizes actions needed to conserve this subspecies.

 Research

-Researchers are and will continue monitoring and surveying the copperbelly water snake to find current population status and the best ways to continue enhancing and managing for the snake and its habitat.
+Researchers are continuing to monitor and survey the copperbelly water snake to find current population status and the best ways to continue improve and manage the snake and its habitat.

 Law enforcement will be regularly on-site to prevent any collection, harassment and disturbance of this species and habitats.
 If any of these activities are found, legal action, including arrests and citations, will ensue.

 All radiotracking and other invasive studies have been done 1987–2006, with all necessary baseline data gained.
 There is no longer a reason or need to continue with that disruptive practice.

 Observing and monitoring copperbellies in the wild and their habitats should continue, as well as expanding and securing existing, confirmed habitats.